SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Redwoods in Marin County

-This Muir Woods Shuttle is a little further north and great for those coming from other locations in Marin County, Sonoma, or other spots in Northern California.
+Larkspur Landing is a little farther north than Sausalito.
+It's a great option for those coming from Marin County, Sonoma, and other places around Northern California.

 Here are a few more details about this Muir Woods shuttle:

-• Need to arrive at least 15 minutes in advance.
+• You need to arrive at least 15 minutes in advance.

 >> Visit their official site to book your shuttle ticket